 To that end, I think the areas where the community is putting effort in are often around extensibility.
 From early on, we recognised that people would want more features that we could put into the core, so we started shifting our focus towards enabling people to extend Kubernetes without having to be involved in the core project.

 That has been wildly successful and has spawned whole ecosystems.
 The great thing about that is there are no gatekeepers, whereas oftentimes in open source, there’s a group of people who wield a lot of power and say, “no you can’t do this”.
 With the extensibility we have with Kubernetes, there are people doing things that I may not think is a great idea, but they can still go ahead and do it.

 One area in upstream Kubernetes where we’re putting a lot of effort – and built on top of extension mechanisms – is around cluster lifecycle, specifically our cluster API.
 Our Tanzu products in terms of managing Kubernetes are built on top of this, and we think this is a win-win across the industry.

 To be brutally honest, the more people run Kubernetes, the more opportunity there is for us to create those relationships and build on top of it.
-So, it’s in our interest to make sure as many people as possible can get a cluster and find usage there.
+It’s in our interest to make sure as many people as possible can get a cluster and find usage there.
 It’s hard, but we want to make it easier and we’re putting a lot of work into that.

 With multiple Kubernetes distributions in the market, how do you think things will play out?
-Do you see this as kind of a platform war?
+Do you see this as a kind of platform war?
 You mentioned that you worked on Internet Explorer – is the competition akin to the browser wars in the 1990s?